Chapter Six: The Starry Void

-“What are you talking about?
-What about all those times when – like, we've spent entire evenings talking together!”
+“What are you talking about?!
+We’ve spent whole evenings talking together!”

 “That’s a, I’m sorry, I, I didn’t think of, of, I spent so much time planning for the bigger stuff, I just, this kind of idle time, I didn’t think of it.
 And I’ve, I’ve, been trying, to make this, to, to give you what you want, too, but, I, I’ve been trying, I…” she trailed off.

 I waited impatiently for her to go on, but she didn’t.
 Frustrated, I gave up and turned away.
 But when I thought of going back to being all alone, something bitter reared up inside me.
 How could I just let her leave me hanging like this?!

 I whirled back on her.
 The words caught in my throat – I knew it was wrong, but it just felt so right.
 I spat, “This is your idea of giving me what I want?!”